The promotion of British Values is taught implicitly throughout the curriculum and school life.

 What we teach across the school in PSHE

-Click on the buttons below to explore the curriculum overviews across all key stages
+Click on the files below to explore the curriculum overviews across all key stages

 Assessment for PSHE is completed throughout the school by the class teachers.